YaelDillies/LeanCamCombi/README.md

 * The Erdős-Rényi model for random graphs, aka binomial random graph
 * The Littlewood-Offord problem
 * The van den Berg-Kesten-Reimer inequality
-* The impact function of a set
-* Simplicial complexes and Sperner's lemma
-* Discrete calculus
-* The Birkhoff representation theorem, categorical version
-* The Minkowski-Carathéodory theorem
 * Approximate subgroups
 * Model theoretic stability and its relation to additive combinatorics